Last updated January 12, 2023

 It is the responsibility of all Firm Personnel to provide the Talent and Culture Department with accurate Personal Information.
 If you have provided Personal Information to KPMG, under most circumstances, subject to applicable law, you have the right to reasonable access to that Personal Information to correct any inaccuracies.
 You can also make a request to update or remove Personal Information about you, and we will make all reasonable and practical efforts to comply with your request, so long as it is consistent with applicable law and professional standards.

-Furthermore, the firm will retain Personal Information subject to any record retention requirements set forth in the Enterprise Retention Schedule and Chapter 10.6 of the U.S. Risk Management Manual.
+Furthermore, the firm will retain Personal Information subject to any record retention requirements set forth in the Enterprise Retention Schedule and the U.S. Risk Management Manual.
 Your Personal Information may also be subject to preservation requirements and in accordance with the firm’s Preservation Guidelines.

 To make a Data Privacy Request, please contact us by: